duckbillsecurity/Deobfuscation-Challenges/challenge002/solution/README.md

 226578652e636c616320737365636f72502d74726174532220646e616d6d6f432d206578652e6c6c6568737265776f70.
 ```

+4. Deobfuscation

-4. Convert from Hex to ASCII and reverse the string
+Convert from Hex to ASCII and reverse the string

 Copy the variable HAMMER to a new input tab, and apply the "From Hex" and "Reverse" operations.